-Included in the other receivables of the Group is advance payments made to suppliers for purchase of raw materials amounting to RM1,121,184 (2013: RM731,951).
+Included in the other receivables of the Group is advance payments made to suppliers for purchase of raw materials amounting to RM1,215,843 (2014: RM1,121,824).

-(d) Amounts due from subsidiaries
+(d) Amounts due from a subsidiary

-The amounts due from subsidiaries are unsecured, interest-free and repayable on demand in cash and cash equivalents.
+The amounts due from a subsidiary is unsecured, interest-free and repayable on demand in cash and cash equivalents.